Songtham: Origin

-Inthraracha was the eldest son of Ekathotsarot with his first class concubine.
+Inthraracha was the eldest son of King Ekathotsarot with his first class concubine.
 He was in the priesthood for 8 years before government servants asked him to leave and ascend the throne with the title Phrachao Songtham at the age of 29.

 Rebellion

-Ekathotsarot died in 1610/11 and was succeeded by Si Saowaphak.
+King Ekathotsarot died in 1610/11 and was succeeded by King Si Saowaphak.
 Ruling less than a year, and showing no ability, he was murdered.
 Before his death, Japanese traders stormed the palace and took the king hostage.
 He was released only after promising not to harm any of the Japanese.

-The Japanese rebels took the Sangharaja as a hostage until they could flee the country.
+The Japanese rebels then took the Sangharaja (Supreme Patriarch) as a hostage until they could flee the country.

-Prince Chula Chakrabongse states, "the king went insane before he died...His younger son, who had killed the elder brother when their father was alive but helpless, now seized the throne."
+Prince Chula Chakrabongse (1908–63) states, "the king went insane before he died...His younger son, who had killed the elder brother when their father was alive but helpless, now seized the throne."
 He became King Songtham, "The Pious" or "The Just", after he repented his act.